India hungry for rate cut despite economic growth seen outstripping China

-NEW DELHI India's government and businesses are pushing for an interest rate cut next week even though data on Friday may show output is expanding faster than China's, in the latest sign of concerns that the figures are masking weaknesses in the economy.
+NEW DELHI, May 29 India's government and businesses are pushing for an interest rate cut next week even though data on Friday may show output is expanding faster than China's, in the latest sign of concerns that the figures are masking weaknesses in the economy.

 Gross domestic product in the three months that ended in March likely grew 7.3 percent from a year earlier, a Reuters' poll of economists found, outpacing China for the second straight quarter.